Cirrhosis

 Portal hypertension

 Doctors treat portal hypertension with medicines to lower high blood pressure in the portal vein.
-Treatments for the complications of portal hypertension include
+Doctors may also treat the following complications of portal hypertension.

-• Confusion, difficulties thinking, memory loss, personality changes, or sleep disorders, called hepatic encephalopathy.
-Your doctor may prescribe medicines that help lower the levels of toxins in your brain and improve brain function.
+A buildup of toxins in the brain, called hepatic encephalopathy, can cause confusion, difficulty thinking, memory loss, personality changes, or sleep disorders.
+Doctors may prescribe medicines that help lower the levels of toxins in the brain and improve brain function.

 Infections